actnwit/RhodoniteTS/README.md

 ## Support Browsers

-Google Chrome, Firefox, Safari and other modern browsers.
+Google Chrome, Firefox, Safari, Microsoft Edge(chronium based) and other modern browsers.
 IE11 is not supported.

 ## Building Rhodonite

 ### Prerequisites

-* Node.js 12.4 or later
+* Node.js 12.4.0 or later

 ### Setup Project

 ```bash
 $ npm install
 ```

+You can use yarn instead.

 ### Library build command